tonghuikang/swe-sharing/slides.md

 ---

-# Alternate classification of software engineering
+# Alternate classification of Software Engineering
 <br>

 - ["Code-first" vs "Product-first"](https://medium.com/@zachlloyd/code-first-vs-product-first-a086d982b7d0)
   - There are programmers who care more about code